gray-fox-2017/twatt-recent/README.md

 API practice app to get home and user twitter timeline using respective user screen name.
 This app is using two GET API from twitter to gather user's home and timeline.

 ## Routes
-List of routes for books:
+List of routes for twatt:

 Route | HTTP | Description
 ------|------|------------